slobentanzer/causality_perspective_2023/manuscript.md

 Systems biology has always engaged with causal reasoning, aiming to understand the complex mechanisms underlying biological systems.
 New methods and models offer the potential to scale this understanding to larger, more complex systems.
 The impact of these methods will depend on the successful integration of appropriate algorithms, biases, and data types.
-The field stands at a crossroads, determining whether the future of biological modeling will be dominated by the generation of vast datasets for generalist models or by more nuanced, bias-inclusive architectures.
+The field stands at a crossroads, determining whether the future of biological modelling will be dominated by the generation of vast datasets for generalist models or by more nuanced, bias-inclusive architectures.
 This decision will significantly influence the direction and effectiveness of future research in systems biology.

-### Combining Algorithms and Biases with Data Types for Impactful Biological Modeling
+### Combining Algorithms and Biases with Data Types for Impactful Biological modelling

 While the allure of generalist models trained on extensive datasets is strong, the unique challenges of biomedical research may necessitate a more tailored approach.
 Including explicit favourable biases, informed by deep domain knowledge and specific data types (observational or interventional), could lead to breakthroughs in understanding complex biological systems.